jnguyen27/CMPS182/README.md

 # CMPS182
-Introduction to Database Management Systems taken in Spring 18 with Sheldon Finkelstein (lab 1 is missing)
+Introduction to Database Management Systems taken in Spring 18 with Sheldon Finkelstein at UCSC Lab 1 is missing